By Roberta Rich

 Jennifer Lynn Barnes

 In 2020, I met Roberta Rich at a writer’s conference in San Miguel de Allende, Mexico.
-She kindly offered me the chance to re-publish her article below from the Toronto Globe and Mail on my website and Facebook Page
+She kindly offered me the chance to re-publish her article below from the Toronto Globe and Mail on my website and Facebook Page.

-We are well acquainted with the U.S. chain motels throughout Washington State, Oregon, and California in all of their splendidly cheap, convenient, and dog-friendly guises.
-Their lurid signs beckon from the I-5 and at the end of a long day, we and Maggie gratefully snuggle into the charmless but antiseptic arms of a Motel 6, Motel 8, or Travelodge.
-If you don’t believe me, I have dozens of purse-size plastic bottles of body lotion, shampoo, doll-size bars of bath soap, and hair conditioner to prove it.
+We are well acquainted with the U.S. chain motels throughout Washington State, Oregon, and California in their splendidly cheap, convenient, and dog-friendly guises.
+Their lurid signs beckon from the I-5, and at the end of a long day, we and Maggie gratefully snuggle into the charmless but antiseptic arms of a Motel 6, Motel 8, or Travelodge.
+If you don’t believe me, I have dozens of purse-size plastic bottles of body lotion, shampoo, doll-size bars of bath soap, and a hair conditioner to prove it.

-Our gruelling schedule of ‘gas/pee –drive- drive- eat/pee- sleep- get up- eat’ and do the same thing all over for six days and nights serves us well until we cross the border.
+Our grueling schedule of ‘gas/pee –drive- drive- eat/pee- sleep- get up- eat’ and do the same thing all over for six days and nights serves us well until we cross the border.
 Then the problem starts.
-There are two breeds of dog in Mexico: the purse dog, also known as a ‘d.w.p.’ (dirty white poodle), and the ‘roof dog’ a snarling, teeth-baring creature designed to terrify and intimidate all who come within a block of the roof in question.
+There are two breeds of dog in Mexico: the purse dog, also known as a ‘d.w.p.‘ (dirty white poodle), and the ‘roof dog,’ a snarling, teeth-baring creature designed to terrify and intimidate all who come within a block of the roof in question.

-However, this was the year of our big break through.
+However, this was the year of our big breakthrough.
 We discovered the concept of ‘the hot sheets motel’ (sometimes called ‘love motel’) numerous throughout Mexico.
 Our personal favourite was the Dix Motel in Culiacan, Sinaloa.
 (Warning: Culiacan has been in the news as the battlefield for warring narcotraficos.
 This may deter you.)

 Each room comes equipped with an adjacent parking space complete with a heavy green plastic curtain on rings to conceal your car (or an elephant) as you unload selves, luggage, and dog.
-Inside is a comfortable king size bed and a menu from which you can order by phone everything from burritos and enchiladas to Viagra and a cream called ‘Analease’.
+Inside is a comfortable king-size bed and a menu from which you can order by phone everything from burritos and enchiladas to Viagra and a cream called ‘Analease’.
 The delivery of these purchases is effected through a revolving turnstile similar to the one Hannibal Lector received his meals through in Silence of the Lambs.
-You place your pesos on the shelf, spin, and presto, your piping hot burrito, or Viagra, appears as if by magic, on the return spin.
+You place your pesos on the shelf, spin, and presto, your piping hot burrito, or Viagra, appears as if by magic on the return spin.